Pair Networks Blog Security Detect Malware on Your Website (Before It’s Too Late)

 That’s where our malware scanning tools come in.
 Pair offers malware scanning tools with our hosting packages.
 They’re designed to identify suspicious items in your hosting account, and give you a heads up that malware might be present.

-If you opt for one of our malware packages, all of your site files will be scanned daily.
+If you opt for one of our premium Intrusion Defense packages, all of your site files will be scanned daily.
 If any suspicious items are found, we will not only alert you, but also take care of all the clean-up involved.

 Cleaning Up Malware